Urs Fischer (artist): You

+Wax Sculptures

 Fischer’s temporary art wax sculptures have become iconic of the artist’s practice.
 Fischer began making wax sculptures in the early 2000s, resulting in anonymous and crudely cut female forms.
 Today, his wax sculptures are refined portraits of significant art world figures that are lit like candles and melted over the duration of an exhibition.
 The wax works are almost exclusively sculptural portraits of human subjects, and the process of melting lends itself to contemplation of existentialism and the ultimate meaning of art and its legacy.